 , or soil tiller

-.
-You want to mix and turn the top 6-18″ of the soil.
+to prepare the ground for planting by mixing and turning the top 6-18″ of soil.

-My mother used the digging fork, I used the hand cultivator, and my daughter “helped” with a leaf rake.
-We modeled the work and she picked up a leaf rake to join us.
+- My mother used the digging fork, I used the hand cultivator, and my daughter “helped” with a leaf rake.
+After we modeled the work, she picked up a leaf rake to join us.

-Of course, a leaf rake is not an effective tool for cultivating a garden bed.
-It was the imitative action that was important for my 2-year-old at this stage in her learning.
+- Of course, a leaf rake is not an effective tool for cultivating a garden bed.
+However, imitative action was essential for her when she was two.
+Because using an actual cultivator would have been too challenging for a toddler.

-Step 3 – Add soil amendments to a flower bed or containers
+3. Add soil amendments to the flower bed or each container you will be planting flowers:

-We added a generous sprinkling of bone meal, blood meal
+- We added a generous sprinkling of bone meal

 , and sulfur pellets